 Increasing IVF Success with Pre-Transfer Therapy

 Clear Passage®️ is a world leader with over two decades of experience improving female fertility including treatment prior to IVF embryo transfer.
 As early as 2004, a study in WebMD’s Medscape General Medicine indicated that our manual therapy increased IVF results.
-Some of our highest pregnancy rates were in women between 35 and 45 years of age, who came to us after several failed IVF cycles.
+Some of our highest pregnancy rates were in women between 35 and 45 years of age who had experienced several prior failed IVF cycles.

 Our work addresses the physical quality, mobility and motility of your reproductive organs in ways your reproductive physician cannot do.
 Results of our focus on helping these organs are clearly shown in the video below.

 In 2015, we collected data on these success rates and published results in a 10-year study of 1392 infertile women.
 (Rice et al., 2015a) The results of that study were eye-openers.
-We increased IVF success rates to an average of 56% – with very encouraging results in older women.
-For example, women over 42 were nearly five times as likely to become pregnant with IVF if they received Clear Passage®️ therapy before embryo transfer (p<.0001).
+IVF pregnancy rates averaged 56% across all age groups.
+Among other surprises, women over 42 were nearly five times as likely to become pregnant with IVF if they received Clear Passage®️ therapy before embryo transfer (p<.0001).
 You can read exact statistics grouped by age below, or at our Success Rates page.

 Pre-IVF Therapy Overview

 In vitro fertilization (IVF) is a remarkable and complex process in which sperm and egg are united outside the body and transferred into a woman’s reproductive tract.
-While success rates of IVF have steadily increased since the first successful transfer in 1978, IVF success rates remain around 37% per transfer, as reported by the U.S. Centers for Disease Control (CDC).
-(CDC et al., 2012)
+While success rates of IVF have steadily increased since the first successful transfer in 1978, IVF success rates remain around 31% as reported by the U.S. Centers for Disease Control (CDC).
+You can view a chart that compares CP therapy (alone and with IVF) to IVF rates alone at this page.

-In the larger, landmark 10-year study of over 1,000 infertile women treated at Clear Passage®️ for various types of infertility, the overall IVF pregnancy rate was 56.16% (82/146) (Rice et al., 2015a) for women who had Clear Passage®️ therapy before IVF transfer.
-This was 1.5 times higher than the 37.3% pregnancy rate extrapolated as the U.S. national average during our 10-year study, per the the US Centers for Disease Control (CDC).
+In a larger, landmark 10-year study of over 1,000 infertile women treated at Clear Passage®️ for various types of infertility, the overall IVF pregnancy rate was 56.16% (82/146) (Rice et al., 2015a) for women who had Clear Passage®️ therapy before IVF transfer.
+Calculated across all age groups, this rate is much higher than the rate for IVF alone.

 Clear Passage®️ Treatment